The Fun - The Challenge - The Experience

 Shoal Areas on the Race Course

 The Low Speed Chase incident in the 2012 OYRA Full Crew Farallones Race, where five sailors drowned, happened as a result of rounding the island too closely, in water that was too shallow for the wave conditions.
+Note that the 1,000 ft effective standoff does not constitute safe water.
+Low Speed Chase was just beyond 1,000 feet from Maintop Island when it was struck by a large wave, but was in only 4 fathoms of water – way too shallow for the conditions of the day.

-The fatal course, which abruptly turns at a right angle where the boat was rolled by a rogue wave, is shown above in red.
+The fatal course, which abruptly turns at a right angle where the boat was rolled by a large breaking wave, is shown above in red.
 All crew members except one were swept overboard, and the boat was ultimately washed up on Maintop Island.

 The second red course shown, even closer to the island, was recorded by the same boat, Low Speed Chase, the year before.